WallySciAdmin/WallySci_E3K/README.md

         print(device.data[i])
 ```
 ### ```findDevices()```
-This function, not featured in the example above, scans for nearby Bluetooth devices.
+This function, featured in the first example above, scans for nearby Bluetooth devices.
 It should ideally be used in a scratch file to find the MAC address of your E3K device before adding any E3K functionality to your project.

 ### ```E3K(macAddr, bluetoothPort, serialPortNum)```
 E3K API class.
 The three arguments specify the Bluetooth MAC address, Bluetooth port and serial port respectively.